Published

 For MGAs handling thousands of monthly submissions, centralization removes bottlenecks and supports faster underwriting success.

-4. Enhanced Collaboration Tools
+4. Better Collaboration Tools

 Underwriting is not a solo task.
 It requires input from brokers, agents, sales, and risk managers.
 Without strong collaboration, delays and miscommunication cause lost opportunities.